AOT-Technologies/forms-flow-ai/README.md

 * Login to **http://localhost:3000/** using valid **designer** credentials
 * Create the dashboard by following the [userguide](https://redash.io/help/user-guide/getting-started)

+ ## Quick Start
+ We recommend you visit [Web site](https://www.aot-technologies.com/) and read the "Getting Started" page.

  ## License

 Copyright 2020 AppsOnTime-Technologies 2020